mre/endler.dev/content/2018/fastcat/index.md

 - The closer we get to bare metal, the more our hard-won abstractions fall apart, and we are back to low-level systems programming.
 - Apart from a fast cat, there's also a use-case for a slow cat: old computers.
-  For that purpose, there's... well.. [slowcat](https://grox.net/software/mine/slowcat/).
+  For that purpose, there's &mdash; you guessed it &mdash; [slowcat](https://grox.net/software/mine/slowcat/).

 That said, I still have no idea why GNU cat does not use splice on Linux. 🤔 The [source code for fcat is on Github](https://github.com/mre/fcat).